forsigner/own-chat/README.md

 Own Chat is tool to help you create your own chatGPT, Our mission is to make everyone to own a ai assistant easily.

+## Features

+- Team management, Collaboration for one OpenAI API key
+- Share your ChatGPT conversations with one-click
+- One-click to deploy a provider
+- Elegant UI, Responsive design, dark mode

 ## One-Click to deploy

 One-Click to deploy and get a OwnChat provider server.